guildai/guildai/guild/tests/tfevents.md

     >>> logged
     ['events.out.tfevents...']

-The `tensorboardX` interface is write only.
 We can read the events using `guild.tfevent.ScalarReader` to read back scalars.

 First let's import `tfevent` and patch TensorFlow logging to avoid noise in our logs.